open-speech-org/openspeechcorpus-cli/README.md

 # Open Speech Corpus CLI

-This repository contains the code required to download audiodata from openspeechcorpus.com
+This repository contains the code required to download audiodata from [openspeechcorpus.com](http://openspeechcorpus.contraslash.com)

+Open Speech Corpus is composed by far for three subcorpuses:

 To download files from the Isolated Words Project use